msuresh1396/CSE-5914---Docker-Tutorial/README.md

 ### Run the App

-1. Run the app, mapping your machines port 8080 to the container's published port 80:
+1. Run the app, mapping your machine's port 8080 to the container's published port 80:

     ```
     docker run -p 8080:80 testinghello